American Academy in Rome: Programs

-The Academy serves as a "home" to visiting U.S. scholars and artists having been awarded the Rome Prize.
+The Academy serves as a "home" to visiting U.S. scholars and artists who have been awarded the Rome Prize.
 Given each year to around 30 (15 artist and 15 scholars) of more than 1,000 applicants, the Rome Prize is awarded for work in the following fields: classical studies, ancient studies, medieval studies, modern Italian studies, architecture, design, historic preservation, art conservation, landscape architecture, musical composition, visual art, and literature.
 The Rome Prize includes terms that range from six months to two years fellowships at the academy; a stipend ($16,000 for half-year and $30,000 for full-year fellowships); and work and living space at the 11-acre campus.

-The 2023/2024 Rome Prize cycle included: Kamrooz Aram, Nao Bustamante, Zachary Fabri, Jeanine Oleson, and Dread Scott.
+The 2023/2024 Rome Prize cycle included Kamrooz Aram, Nao Bustamante, Zachary Fabri, Jeanine Oleson, and Dread Scott.

 The American Academy in Rome also has a prestigious residency program, where international leaders in disciplines represented by the Rome Prize are invited to come to the Academy to work and serve as informal mentors.
-Recent residents have included prominent writers Don Delillo, Ayad Akhtar, André Aciman, Anna Deavere Smith and Jhumpa Lahiri, artists Kara Walker, Yto Barrada, Teresita Fernández, Laurie Anderson, Julie Mehretu and Theaster Gates, designer Michael Bierut, architects Annabelle Selldorf, Jeanne Gang and David Adjaye, composers Nico Muhly, David Lang (composer) (also a Fellow) and Tania León, and scholars Lynn Meskell, Mary Beard (classicist), Shadi Bartsch, David Kertzer, David Nirenberg and David McCullough.
+Recent residents have included prominent writers Don Delillo, Ayad Akhtar, André Aciman, Anna Deavere Smith and Jhumpa Lahiri, artists Kara Walker, Yto Barrada, Teresita Fernández, Laurie Anderson, Gary Bukovnik, Julie Mehretu and Theaster Gates, designer Michael Bierut, architects Annabelle Selldorf, Jeanne Gang and David Adjaye, composers Nico Muhly, David Lang (also a Fellow) and Tania León, and scholars Lynn Meskell, Mary Beard, Shadi Bartsch, David Kertzer, David Nirenberg and David McCullough.

-In addition to Rome Prize Fellows and Resident, visiting scholars and artists live and work at the Academy for varying periods.
+In addition to Rome Prize fellows and residents, visiting scholars and artists live and work at the Academy for varying periods.

 Governance and leadership

 The American Academy in Rome is a 501(c)(3) nonprofit organization that was incorporated by U.S. Congress in 1905 (An Act of Congress to incorporate the American Academy in Rome, approved March 3, 1905).
 Its operations are financed privately, through the support of individual donors, foundations, private colleges and universities, and funds from its endowment.
 It has a board of trustees.

-The American Academy in Rome is led by the President and CEO, Peter N. Miller.
+The American Academy in Rome is led by the president and CEO, Peter N. Miller.
 Until 1971, the president was an unsalaried position held by the chairmen of the board of trustees.
-In 1971, the administrative structure was changed in recognition of the need for a professional staff in the U.S., and the position of President and CEO was separated from that of Chair of the Board of Trustees.
+In 1971, the administrative structure was changed in recognition of the need for a professional staff in the U.S., and the position of president and CEO was separated from that of chair of the board of trustees.

-Additionally, the American Academy in Rome has a Director in Rome, who reports to the President, which is usually a tenured academic who is "lent" from their home institution to serve as director for a term of three years.
+Additionally, the American Academy in Rome has a director in Rome, who reports to the president, which is usually a tenured academic who is "lent" from their home institution to serve as director for a term of three years.
 Aliza Wong was named director in 2022, becoming the first woman of color to serve as director in the institution's 128-year history.